 - How much should I ask for in a demand letter?

 How a Long Detailed Letter Can Backfire

 But even serious injury cases should be, at most, a summary of the high points in the records and any commentary not in the medical records that underscores the big points on plaintiffs’ pain and suffering.
 If you write a long email about a soft tissue injury case, you are indirectly telling the insurance company that you don’t know how the game is played.
 I’m not saying that is accurate or fair.
-But it is reality.
-Ultimately, going back to larger personal injury cases, I think the majority of really serious cases go to somebody’s “guy”, the divorce lawyer of the victim’s cousin or the criminal lawyer that got the victim’s brother off the hook when he had a DWI.
-These lawyers do one of two things: they either handle the case themselves or they pass it over to the lawyer who can best maximize the value of the case.
+But it is the reality.
+Ultimately, going back to larger personal injury cases, I think most really serious cases go to somebody’s “guy”, the divorce lawyer of the victim’s cousin, or the criminal lawyer that got the victim’s brother off the hook when he had a DWI.
+These lawyers do one of two things: they either handle the case themselves or pass it over to the lawyer who can best maximize the value of the case.

 Why do these lawyers sometimes keep the case for themselves when they know they will not get the client the best outcome?
-If you are a little bit cynical, it is because they think -often incorrectly – they will get a larger attorneys’ fee by keeping the case for themselves.
+If you are a bit cynical, it is because they think -often incorrectly – they will get a larger attorneys’ fee by keeping the case for themselves.
 But an inexperienced lawyer will rarely maximize the value of the case and start making mistakes from the beginning.
 Trying to overcompensate, these are often the same lawyers that go off the deep end with their demand letters.

 Getting Help with Your Case

-Our lawyer handle serious injury and wrongful death personal injury cases.
-Many of our cases come from lawyers who are looking for co-counsel with cases where they need to partner with someone has the experience and the resources to get the most money possible out of the case.
+Our lawyers handle serious injury and wrongful death personal injury cases.
+Many of our cases come from lawyers who are looking for co-counsel with cases where they need to partner with someone who has the experience and the resources to get the most money possible out of the case.
 Whether you are a victim or a referring lawyer, call me to discuss your claim.
 You can reach me at 800-553-8082 or you can provide your information to me online.